folio-org/folio-org.github.io/guidelines/create-new-repo.md

 Do this as soon as possible, so that issues are created in the FOLIO issue tracker.

 Ensure that access is configured for the relevant FOLIO GitHub [Teams](https://github.com/orgs/folio-org/teams).
+Note that front-end module repositories also need the "bots" Team (with Write access) to enable the "[translations](/guides/commence-a-module/#front-end-translations)" facility.

 Add a concise "About" description to the GitHub repository.
 Consider that this will also be utilised elsewhere.
 This description is near the top-right of your GitHub front page.
 (If the "Edit" button is not available to you, then see the "support" advice above.)